 - social security

-the sector of health and disability insurance for questions related to: work incapacity and disability, resumption or maintenance of professional activity, reimbursement of health care costs, family allowances (e.g.: increased intervention in case of serious illness of a child), the National Employment Office (e.g.: various time credit formulas, recognition of loss of autonomy related to illness (allowances, social and fiscal advantages, etc.), social and financial aid granted under certain conditions, in particular by the PSWCs (Public Social Welfare Centers) and associations;
+- the health and disability insurance sector for questions related to: work incapacity and disability, resumption or maintenance of professional activity, reimbursement of health care costs, family allowances (e.g.: increased intervention in the event of a serious illness in a child), the National Employment Office (e.g.: various time-credit formulas, recognition of loss of autonomy related to illness (allowances, social and tax benefits, etc.), social and financial aid granted under certain conditions, in particular by the CPAS (Public Social Welfare Centers)

-the organization of the pre-, per- and post-hospitalization: a convalescence stay, a care or revalidation stay after a hospitalization, the continuity of care at home and the orientation towards the services of volunteers for the transport to the hospital.
+- the organization of pre-, per- and post-hospitalization: a convalescence stay, a care or revalidation stay after a hospitalization, the continuity of care at home and the orientation towards volunteer services for transportation to the hospital.

-All appointments can be made via the secretariat of the social service of the University Clinics during working hours.
+All appointments can be made through the secretariat of the social service of the University Clinics during working hours.

 The King Albert II Institute, the cancer and haematology institute of the Cliniques Universitaires Saint-Luc, adheres to its motto: a hospital "for life".

-The caregivers who welcome patients, as well as their relatives, wish to support them in the demanding time of the disease.
+The caregivers who welcome patients and their families wish to support them during the demanding period of illness.
 They consider, in agreement with the chaplains and advisors of the various religions and philosophies linked to the teams, that a patient is and remains a living person, much more than a body or an organ to be treated, that suffering is not only a fatality to be endured, that in the very place of fragility, life can emerge in an often unpredictable way.